 If a felony or other crime has ended your right to own a gun in Oregon, that may not be a lifelong sentence.
 When you work with an experienced rights restoration lawyer, it’s not uncommon for gun ownership rights to be restored.

-Getting a crime expunged or set aside removes the entire criminal incident from your record, so you benefit from a clean slate as well as firearm access.
+Getting a crime expunged or set aside removes the entire criminal incident from your record, so you benefit from a clean slate.
+Oregon expungement has always been interpreted as restoring firearm rights, but some agents are taking the opposite approach.
+Talk to an experienced firearm rights attorney.
 You must wait three to ten years after a conviction before being eligible for this rights restoration option.
-If your probation was revoked, eligibility is ten years from the date of revocation.
-Driving crimes, including Driving Under the Influence of Intoxicants (DUII), cannot be set aside.
+If your probation was revoked, you will not be eligible for at least three years from the date of revocation.

 A felony reduction is an option for many felonies that cannot be expunged.
 Reduction can be granted for any Class C felony or drug possession Class B felony, though if prison time was served it may be more difficult to obtain.
 Examples of crimes regularly reduced are Felony Driving While Suspended and Attempt to Elude.
 After a successful reduction, your felony becomes a misdemeanor, which usually results in the restoration of your gun rights.

 If your lawyer finds you don’t qualify for a set aside or reduction, there is also the option of pursuing an Oregon firearm rights restoration.
-If a person has been a law-abiding citizen for a sufficient period of time, a case may be able to be made for the restoration of their gun rights.
+If a person has been a law-abiding citizen for a sufficient period of time, it may be possible to make a case for the restoration of his/her gun rights.
 There are some disqualifying convictions, including person felonies involving the use of a firearm or deadly weapon.

 Lohrke Law Supports Oregon Firearm Rights